subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 21: Boltzmann machine with hidden nodes

-The Boltzmann machine has both visible and hidden nodes as shown in the above figure.
+The [Boltzmann machine](https://en.wikipedia.org/wiki/Boltzmann_machine) has both visible and hidden nodes as shown in the above figure.
 Once the model has beeen trained, the hidden nodes serve as a latent representation for the data in the visible nodes.
-However the process required to do this requires serial node-by-node Gibbs sampling which is quite compute intensive on digital architectures, and has restricted the size of feasible Boltzmann machines to a few thousand nodes at most.
-However the brain does not have this problem since it can implement sampling as a massively parallel operation, hence sampling is not nevessarily a problem for the biological version of the Boltzmann machine.
-However a more serious problem with the Boltzmann machine is that its node state is restricted to binary values (0 and 1 or +1 and -1), which is a serious limitation when modeling the brain.
+However the process required to do this requires serial node-by-node Gibbs sampling, and the duration of time needed for the network to settle into an equilibrieum state has restricted the size of feasible Boltzmann machines to a few thousand nodes at most.
+Another problem with the Boltzmann machine is that its node state is restricted to binary values (0 and 1 or +1 and -1), which is a serious limitation when modeling the brain.

 **The Helmholtz Machine**